The Best Pubs in Melbourne CBD for a Bevvy and a Bite

 The Duke of Wellington

-Occupying prime real estate on the corner of Flinders and Russell Street, our city’s oldest licensed pub is also one of the best pubs in Melbourne CBD.
-Established in 1853, The Duke of Wellington has a lot to offer: a wine bar, dining hall, multiple lounges and a newly opened rooftop that lends itself perfectly to sunset drinks.
+Occupying prime real estate on the corner of Flinders and Russell Streets, the city’s oldest licensed pub is also one of the best in the Melbourne CBD.
+Established in 1853, The Duke of Wellington has plenty to offer — a wine bar, dining hall, multiple lounges, and a newly opened rooftop made for sunset drinks.

 146 Flinders Street, Melbourne